TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Luisa and her fishmonger.

-Zé, also with his own company ("Chez Esteves: Home Made — Home Eaten — With Friends"), inquired a few days before our dinner whether I preferred bacalhau, pork, or seafood.
-I opted for the seafood and Zé conjured up an impressive shellfish stew called mariscada at his artsy apartment in the Avenida da Libertade district, just a few steps from my rental studio.
-His place also included a grand patio, where we were welcomed with a superb, slightly fizzy vinho verde (literally: “green wine”, though the wine is a white, and the name reportedly refers to it being a young wine, released after only several months after harvest).
+Zé, also with his own company ("Chez Esteves: Home Made — Home Eaten — With Friends"), inquired a few days before dinner whether I preferred bacalhau, pork, or seafood.
+I opted for the seafood, and Zé conjured up an impressive shellfish stew called mariscada at his artsy apartment in the Avenida da Liberdade district, just a few steps from my rental studio.
+His place also included a grand patio, where we were welcomed with a superb, slightly fizzy vinho verde (literally: "green wine," though the wine is a white, and the name reportedly refers to it being a young wine, released after only several months after harvest).

 Mariscada.